ACK alert management

 Yes

 The threshold for the alert rule.
-If you do not configure this parameter, the rule fails to synchronize and becomes disabled.
+If this parameter is omitted, rule synchronization fails and the rule is disabled.

 • unit: The unit of the threshold.
-Valid values include percent, count, and qps.
+Valid values: percent, count, and qps.

 • value: The threshold value.